roadslip/roadslip-sdk/README.md

 ## Description

-Roadslip SDK renders a human-readable receipt (payslip) for a given transaction hash on the Solana blockchain.
+Roadslip SDK renders a human-readable receipt (payslip) for a given transaction hash of a USDC transfer on the Solana blockchain.

 ## Features

-- Generate transaction images with QR codes.
+- Generate human readable transaction images with QR codes to verify the transaction on a block explorer if needed.
-- Fetch and display user domains and avatars.
+- Fetch and display user domains and avatars by leveraging SNS.
-- Supports Solana mainnet and devnet.

 ## Installation